rafaelkamimura/rafaelkamimura/README.md

 Here are some ideas to get you started:
 -->

-- 📫 Contato: rafael.kamimura@v2solucoes.com.br
+- 📫 Contact: rafael.kamimura@v2solucoes.com.br
-- 😄 Pronomes: They/Them
+- 😄 Pronouns: They/Them
-- ⚡ Fun fact: I'm also a Physicist, used to do research o Cosmology but migrated my career.
-Also used to be a Ragnarok Online private server developer.
+- ⚡ Fun facts:
+  + I'm also a Physicist, used to do research on Cosmology but migrated my career.
+  + Also used to be a Ragnarok Online private server developer.

 ![rafaelkamimura GitHub stats](https://github-readme-stats.vercel.app/api?username=rafaelkamimura&show_icons=true)